2003 Ole Miss Rebels football team

 The 2003 Ole Miss Rebels football team represented the University of Mississippi during the 2003 NCAA Division I-A football season.
 Coached by David Cutcliffe, the Rebels played their home games at Vaught–Hemingway Stadium.

-Season

 In the Egg Bowl, Ole Miss beat Mississippi State by a score of 31–0.
-Ole Miss held the lead in the series with 57 wins, 37 losses and 6 ties.
+Ole Miss held the lead in the series at 57–37–6.